 Prof. Barbara Graziosi

 What interests me is ancient Greek literature, and the way in which readers make it their own - 'the balance between the classical and the familiar', as Cesare Pavese put it.
 In my first book, Inventing Homer (Cambridge 2002), I argued that early stories about Homer tell us something important about the way archaic and classical audiences imagined the poet and understood his poetry.
 My second book, written together with Johannes Haubold, explores the relationship between Homeric epic and wider Greek views about the cosmos and its history.
-After Homer: The Resonance of Epic (London 2005), Johannes and I devoted five years to a commentary on Iliad 6 (Cambridge 2010), where we explore the last encounter between Hector and his wife Andromache, and what it reveals about war and marriage.
+After Homer: The Resonance of Epic (London 2005), I wrote a commentary on Iliad 6 for the Cambridge 'Green and Yellow' series, again with Johannes Haubold: Iliad 6: A Commentary (Cambridge 2010).
 I have also edited two volumes: Homer in the 20th Century: Between World Literature and the Western Canon (Oxford 2007), with Emily Greenwood, explores the place of Homer in the literary landscape of the twentieth century; The Oxford Handbook of Hellenic Studies, edited with George Boys-Stones and Phiroze Vasunia (Oxford 2009), was my attempt at getting a panoramic view of the field of Hellenic Studies.

-The connections between ancient literature and its many readers from different times and places are also important to my teaching and outreach.
-A Durham Excellence in Teaching Award and my National Teaching Fellowship funded projects that linked academic research, undegraduate teaching, and work in the local community.
+The connections between ancient literature and its readers from different times and places are also important to my teaching and outreach.
+A Durham Excellence in Teaching Award and a National Teaching Fellowship funded projects that linked academic research, undegraduate teaching, and work in the local community - particularly primary and secondary schools in some of the most deprived areas of the United Kingdom.
 I am now collaborating with Changeling Productions, a theatre company interested - like me - in exploring how the Lives of the ancient poets were used, and can be used, to articulate the connections between ancient literature and lived experience.

 Current PhD students